tinyprinter/tinyprinter.club/content/_index.md

  - `./manage.py fake printer`

 If you run into any errors, take a look at the [troubleshooting steps](sirius-server-troubleshoot) for the `sirius` server.
+-->

-Save the generated printer file, which looks something like this:
+The generated printer file will look something like this:

 ```
      address: db708b77ae2ee5b5